 Austal USA breaks ground on new steel shipbuilding facility

-Austal Limited (Austal) (ASX:ASB) announced that construction has officially commenced on Austal USA’s new steel shipbuilding facility, in Mobile, Alabama.
+Austal Limited (Austal) has announced that construction has officially commenced on Austal USA’s new steel shipbuilding facility, in Mobile, Alabama.

 Austal USA hosted a ceremony at the company’s shipyard on Friday 26th March 2021, to mark the start of construction of a new steel shipbuilding facility that will provide the capability to meet increasing demand by the U.S. Navy and U.S. Coast Guard for steel vessels.